The Alarm Raised by Mr. Bruley

 More recently, on April 25, 2017, the plant’s compliance status was confirmed by BSI Management Systems, an international organization specialized in technical and environmental certifications.
 This is further proof, if needed, that this facility was a strategic asset, still usable in 2017, if there had been political will to operate it.

-Article 26 of Law 7/1985 requires municipalities, even small ones, to provide wastewater treatment services.
+Article 26 of the Law 7/1985 on the foundations of local government requires municipalities, even small ones, to provide a minimum of public services, including wastewater treatment.

-Even more so since residents pay 280,000 euros annually in property taxes (IBI).
+- And residents pay more than 280,000 euros annually in property tax (IBI).

 Conclusion

-Yes, the town hall’s responsibility is engaged at several levels:
+Yes, the responsibility of the town hall is engaged on several levels:

 A Health Alert for the Entire Region